georchestra/helm-georchestra/georchestra/README.md

 # About

-This repository holds a helm chart for geOrchestra.
+This folder holds the helm chart for geOrchestra.
 This README file aims to present some of the features and/or implementation choices.

 # Maintainers